Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 2. User chooses an option to turn off new post notifications.
 3. The user is no longer sent another post notification.

-## Use Case 8: Moderator Accesses Reaction Data in Database (gevork)
+## Use Case 8: Moderator Accesses Reaction Data in Database

 ### As a moderator I want to be able to see reaction data so that I can understand how well users are interacting with the bot and each other.